adrw/progress-pebble/README.md

 # Progress for Pebble
-Site for my pebble app using Github Project Pages.
+Site for my [Progress for Pebble](https://github.com/andrewparadi/progress-pebble) app using Github Project Pages.

 Install Progress from the private nightly build [here](https://apps.getpebble.com/en_US/application/56ad85eed3cf022d44000001)

 Email progress at andrewparadi.com to join the waitlist.

+Checkout more of my projects at [andrewparadi.com](http://andrewparadi.com)